ramyamounir/rmos/.config/README.md

 <h1 align="center">RMOS User Configs</h1>

-**This document provides user configurations for RMOS, additional configs may be provdided under the corresponding config directory.**
+**This document provides user configurations for RMOS, additional configs may be provided under the corresponding config directory.**

 All user configurations, applicable for any Linux-based as well as console-based